 You will not be burdened for a long duration while charging, as the fast charging feature is very useful and will enable you to charge 50 percent in 30 minutes, which is very quick.

 It offers a lot of ports and external connectivity.
-This includes two USB type-C ports, two USB type-A ports, an HDMI 2.1 port, an Ethernet port and a headphone/mic jack.
+This includes two USB Type-C ports, two USB Type-A ports, an HDMI 2.1 port, an Ethernet port, and a headphone/mic jack.

 Users who need constant wired connections for stable performance will appreciate the inclusion of Ethernet ports, which may not be frequently found.